fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 A `Component` can implement default behavior for its `Leaf` and `Composite` subclasses.
 If a base class method is different in the subclasses a valid default implementation is to throw an exception.

+Note that depending on the perspective, not all methods make sense for both subclasses of the `Component` interface.
+For example, the child node management methods `add()`, `remove()` and `getChild()` seem incorret when applied on a `Leaf` node.
+However, a leaf node can be seen as a node with zero children.
+The Composite Pattern takes the [Single Responsibility Principle](/design-patterns/) and trades it for *transparency*.
+By allowing the `Component` interface to contain the child management operations and the leaf operations, a client can treat both composites and leaf nodes uniformly.
+So whether an element is a composite or leaf node becomes transparent to the client.

+If a safer design is required, we could take separate out the responsibilities into separate interfaces, instead of an common `Component` interface.
+This way, any inappropriate calls would be caught at compile time or runtime, but transparency would be lost and the code would have to use conditionals and the `instanceof` operator.

 The following example extends the previous example from the [Iterator Pattern](/design-patterns/iterator), which shows two restraunt menus, where both implement the same aggregate interface `Menu`.
 Each menu has menu items stored in different types of collections (aggregates such as `ArrayList`, standard array or `HashMap`).
 With the Iterator Pattern it is possible to iterate over these items without knowing the underlying type of the aggregate.